 McLean Hospital has been at the forefront of BPD research.
 Our researchers have provided critical insight into the causes and treatment of the disease and today continue to look for more knowledge on the disorder in order to find improved treatment methods.

 John G. Gunderson, MD, was a pioneer in borderline personality disorder research.
-His seminal studies on BPD helped transform the diagnosis from a psychoanalytic construct into an empirically validated (scientifically proven) and internationally recognized disorder and earned him recognition as the “father” of this disorder.
+His seminal studies on BPD helped transform the diagnosis from a psychoanalytic construct into a scientifically proven and internationally recognized disorder and earned him recognition as the “father” of this disorder.
 He also developed the evidence-based therapy general psychiatric management (GPM), which he and fellow McLean clinicians teach throughout the country.

 Lois W. Choi-Kain, MEd, MD, is the medical and program director of the Gunderson Residence and director of the Borderline Personality Disorder Training Institute at McLean Hospital.
 Her areas of specialization include attachment, personality disorders, and psychotherapy, along with an integration of evidence-based treatments for BPD.
 In addition to her clinical work, she actively conducts research and publishes papers on BPD while also providing training for clinicians in general psychiatric management (GPM) and mentalization-based treatment (MBT) approaches.

 Mary C. Zanarini, EdD, is the director of the Laboratory for the Study of Adult Development, which has been a part of many landmark discoveries in the field of BPD research.
 Her group of clinician-scientists was integral to the validation of BPD as a psychiatric disorder, and their work has also led to a now widely held theory of the causes of BPD.
 Dr. Zanarini has created numerous scales for assessing BPD in individuals and is a lead investigator in a number of longitudinal studies collecting research data on BPD over time.